willvedd/drupaldelphia-headless-demo/_presentation-files/presentation.md

 ^Quick thanks
-^Shoutout to Matt Cheney for diagrams and inspiration ^Special to Mark Llobrera for helping put together
+^Shoutout to Matt Cheney @Pantheon for diagrams and inspiration ^Special to Mark Llobrera for helping put together

 ----